somoire/Neighborhood/README.md

 | 5.Makemigrations and migrate. |
 | 6.Use the command python3.6 manage.py runserver to open the project on your browser. |

-| Click on this link https://mtaa-yangu.herokuapp.com/
+Or you can click on this link https://mtaa-yangu.herokuapp.com/

 ## Technologies Used